Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ---

 ### Outline
 A spreadsheet with a customized perpetual calendar that allows team members to make bookings for their duties each month and update specific bookings to the Outlook Calendar.
-It involves utilizing multiple Functions, Conditional Formatting, and VBA Macros to efficiently achieve the desired objectives with the help of ChatGPT.
+It involves utilizing multiple Functions, Conditional Formatting, and VBA Macros to efficiently achieve the desired objectives.
+And created Formulas and VBA Macros with the help of ChatGPT

 ---